dtasada/GnomeMansLand/markdown/tutorial.md

-# Getting Started with Gnome Man's Land (for Python/JS Devs)
+# Getting Started with Zig and Gnome Man's Land

 Welcome to the project!
 This guide is for you, an experienced game developer coming from a background in dynamic languages like Python and JavaScript.
 Your experience with Pygame and Raylib is a huge asset, as the core game loop and rendering concepts will be very familiar.